How to Create a Vision Statement in 7 Easy Steps

 Be Authentic to Yourself In Your Statement

 Authenticity is an essential requirement for a successful vision statement.
-An authentic vision statement reflects the true values and beliefs of a company and differentiates it from other organizations.
+An authentic vision statement outlines the true values and beliefs of a company and differentiates it from other organizations.
 It should not be a generic statement that could apply to any business, but should instead capture the unique qualities and aspirations of the company.

 An authentic vision statement is a powerful tool for aligning the values and beliefs of the company with those of its stakeholders, including employees, customers, and partners.
 It provides a clear direction for the company and helps to establish a sense of purpose and meaning for everyone involved.
 It can also inspire and motivate people to work towards a common goal and to achieve great things.